beyondbeliefstudio/andiamoaway/src/content/itinerary/peru-and-the-sacred-valley.md

 ---
-title: 'Peru & The Sacred Valley: 8 Days of Culture, Cuisine, and Inca Wonders'
+title: "Peru & The Sacred Valley: 8 Days of Culture, Cuisine, and Inca Wonders"
-slug: 'peru-and-the-sacred-valley'
+slug: peru-and-the-sacred-valley
-description: '8 days of culture, cuisine, and Machu Picchu magic.'
+description: 8 days of culture, cuisine, and Machu Picchu magic.
-intro: "This is more than Machu Picchu — it's a soul-stirring journey through Peru’s vibrant history, breathtaking landscapes, and unforgettable food."
+intro: This is more than Machu Picchu — it's a soul-stirring journey through Peru’s vibrant history, breathtaking landscapes, and unforgettable food.
-duration: '8 days'
+duration: 8 days
-price: '1,200'
+price: 1,200
+isFeatured: true
 heroImage: ../../assets/peru.jpg
-isFeatured: true
 ---
 ## Intro

 Peru is one of those places that gets under your skin in the best way possible.
 The landscapes are majestic, yes — but it’s the people, the food, the music, and the spiritual hum in the air that made my trip unforgettable.
 Watching the sun rise over Machu Picchu was a moment I’ll never forget, but so was sipping coca tea in a local market and laughing with a weaver in a quiet Andean village.